MarioGiancini/Genesis-Super-Customizer/genesis-super-customizer/README.txt

 = How do I reset the genesis super customizer options? =

-In this version, you need to upload the default settings .json file that came with the plugin.
-Import the same as you would any other template (instructions above).
+In this version, you need to upload the default settings .json file.
+You can find that template at Import the same as you would any other template (instructions above).

 = Will Add More Here As They Appear =